-We have designed the Backyard Hives to have good longevity without painting.
+We have designed our hives at BackYardHive to have good longevity without painting.
 This includes choosing wood with minimal, cambered, end grain on the side panels and orientating the panels inward to minimize warping.
 The holes in the hive are all pre-drilled and counter sunk to limit splitting.
 Not painting the hive is based on the holistic approach to beekeeping.
 We believe paint fumes can interfere with the bees’ pheromone-based communication.
 Read More

 The essential tools and equipment you will need to get started with your journey into Bee Guardianship.
 Read More